SagaOfAGuy/MSS-Voicemail/README.md

 # AutoVoicemail
 Autovoicemail is a Powershell script that automates VCU MSS voicemail closing duties.

+## Dependencies
+- This script requires the use of PSSlack to send images to Slack using powershell.
+- Navigate to this project's folder and clone the PSSlack repository using this command: ```git clone https://github.com/RamblingCookieMonster/PSSlack.git```

 ### Requirements
 - Make sure Powershell execution policy allows for the execution of Powershell scripts on system.
 - Make sure that Chrome browser is installed on system as the script uses Chrome for browser automation.